Exterior renovation in Mill Valley

 A final walkthrough, full cleanup, and a clear written record of the scope completed — work we stand behind.

-Mill Valley homeowners should not have to choose between an architecturally beautiful exterior and a hardened, moisture-durable one.
-We deliver both.
+Mill Valley homeowners should not have to choose between an architecturally beautiful exterior and a hardened, moisture-durable one — and on these canyon lots they don't have to.
+We scope every Mill Valley project on site, plan the access honestly, and put the fire-and-moisture strategy in writing before any work begins.

 FAQ